Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # this `pbkdf2` function is used for hashing some library data.
 It is usually used to hash a password for storage inside a database.

 ## 003   Node Backed by C (12:11)

+# process.binding() - this statement used to connects JS and C++ functions.

+# V8 is used to translate the Nodejs values that you and I place inside of our different programs like a boolean or a function or an object and translate into their C++ equivalent.

+# libuv used for lot of concurrency and processing constructs on the C++ side.

 ## 004   The Basics of Threads (18:44)